WenkChr/NGD_AGOL_Download/README.txt

 ### Step 1 - Download the redline data

 Run the automate_download.py script.
-You will be prompted to input some information:
-- Indicate whether you want all records with NDS_UIDs or all records without NGD_UIDs.
-This input should be either True or False
-Indicating True will mean that the downloader will download all records with NGD_UIDs from AGOL and indicating False will download all records without NGD_UIDs from AGOL.
+Ensure that the .env file contains a the following information:

 - Indicate the date to begin extracting records from in the format YYYY-MM-DD all inputs should be numeric.
 For example, April 11th, 2020 would be 2020-04-11.